OdogunCaroline/Supermarket-Sales-Analysis/README/READEME.md

 # Supermarket Sales Analysis
 ## Introduction
-The growth of supermarkets in most populated cities are increasing and market competitions are also high.
-Therefore, producing insights is essential for boosting its sales and revenue.
-The dataset is one of the historical sales of supermarket company which has recorded in 3 different branches for 3 months data.
+A O Supermarket is a dataset that reflects on sales of the first quarter in 2019, spanning from January to March .Competitions in supermarkets is high.
+Therefore, producing insights is essential for boosting sales and revenue.

 ### Objective
 The primary objective of this report is to provide actionable insights that will empower the supermarket to effectively plan for future sales and revenue.
 Specifically, our goals includes: